 Rabbits thump when they are angry

 The territorial instinct to thump is likely why our pet rabbits also thump at us when they are angry or annoyed.
-A rabbit will usually thump their hind legs just once to tell you they are annoyed.
+A rabbit will usually thump their hind legs just once and then hop away to communicate their annoyance.
 This behavior can be accompanied by growling, or you may find your rabbit giving you the cold shoulder for a while if they are very angry at you.

 Thumping as a warning